Table of Contents

 Introduction

 The field of deep learning started taking off in 2012.
 Around that time, it was a bit of an exclusive field.
-We got to see that the people writing deep learning programs and software were either deep learning practitioners, researchers with extensive experience in the field, or people with really good coding skills.
+We saw that the people writing deep learning programs and software were either deep learning practitioners, researchers with extensive experience in the field, or people with excellent coding skills.

 We will cover the following points in this blog post: